Flashcard: Psychology

 Flashcards specifically exercise the mental process of active recall: given a question, one must produce the correct answer.
 However, many have raised several questions regarding optimal usage of flashcards: how does one precisely use them, how frequently does one review, and how does one react to errors, either complete failures to recall or partial mistakes?
 Various systems have been developed, mostly based around spaced repetition, the technique of increasing time intervals between reviews whenever a card is recalled correctly.

 Spaced repetition

 Spaced repetition is an evidence-based learning technique which incorporates increasing time intervals between each review of a flashcard in order to harness the spacing effect.
-Spaced repetition is an evidence-based learning technique which incorporates increasing time intervals between each review of a flashcard in order to harness the spacing effect.

 Newly introduced and more difficult flashcards are shown more frequently, whereas older and less difficult flashcards are shown less frequently.
 The use of spaced repetition has been shown to generally increase one's rate of learning.
 Although the principle is useful in many contexts, spaced repetition is commonly applied in contexts in which a learner must memorize a large number of items and retain them in long-term memory.
 It is therefore often used in vocabulary acquisition amidst second language learning.
 Additionally, spaced repetition software has been developed to aid the learning process through a virtual format as opposed to merely a physical one.